Anouar7768/NLP_assignment/README.md

  ## 3. Accurary on the dev set

  The best run we got produced an average accuracy of 88.24% on the dev set with a standard deviation of 0.81 ([87.77 89.63 88.56 87.23 88.03]).
+ For some ponctual runs, the model predicted positive for all the data points of the dev set, getting a 70% accuracy.
+We investigated the reason why but we haven't found it during our experimentations.